RodneyFRFX/LLAMA-3-RAG-CyberAdvisor/README.md

 # Project: Chatbot and Web Scraper for Endterm Paper

+# NOTE YOU NEED AN OPEN AI API TOKEN TO USE THE WEB SCRAPER

 ## Overview
 This repository contains the code and resources to replicate the preliminary results for the chatbot and web scraper presented in the endterm paper.
 The project leverages advanced machine learning models and web scraping techniques to address technical queries and extract valuable insights from web pages.